HeikoWeideman/vitality-engagement-intelligence/README.md

 - controlled model registry, release, rollback, and audit procedures;
 - secure deployment architecture and incident response;
 - monitoring-response procedures that preserve adverse findings;
-- evidence that any intervention is safe, appropriate, and effective.
+- evidence that any intervention is clinically safe, appropriate, and effective.

-None of those requirements is satisfied merely by reproducing this portfolio.